-Throughout the region, ITDP works with cities to design, build, and implement key best practices, from bus rapid transit, walking and cycling infrastructure, and policy guidance.
+Throughout the region, ITDP works with cities to design, build, and implement key best practices, from bus rapid transit, walking and cycling infrastructure, to policy guidance.

-ITDP works in China and Indonesia, with offices in Guangzhou, Beijing, and Jakarta.
-By 2030, China will have over 200 cities with more than one million population, placing enormous pressure on roads and streets to accommodate increasing mobility needs.
+ITDP works primarily in China and Indonesia, with offices in Guangzhou, Beijing, and Jakarta.
+By 2030, China will have over 200 cities with populations over one million, placing enormous pressure on roads and streets to accommodate increasing mobility needs.
 Unfortunately, the regions are becoming increasingly car-oriented, with many urban plans and road designs ignoring the needs of pedestrians, cyclists, and transport users.
 China is now the world’s largest car market, with a staggering growth of more than 13 percent per year.
 Indonesia’s car market is also growing by around five percent per year, and is seeing much more rapid growth in motorcycles and scooters competing with cars for road space, with major surges in road fatalities and injuries.

 Sign up for updates on our projects, events and publications.SIGN UP